Welcome to ICP

 The Irish Agri-food sector supports over 10% of total employment in Ireland and is considered a major national priority.
 The Irish Government has embarked on various initiatives and plans designed to expand our Agrifood industry.
 Our food and drinks exports are exceeding the ambitious targets set and the quality and safety of these products are recognized worldwide.
 I am especially happy to state that the Committee has the personal support of the Minister for Agriculture, Food and the Marine, Michael Creed TD, the Minister of Agriculture, Environment & Rural Affairs, Northern Ireland, Criona Ni Dhalaigh, Lord Mayor of Dublin, University College Dublin, Animal Health Ireland, Animal Health and Welfare Northern Ireland, Agri- Food and Biosciences Institute, Northern Ireland , Teagasc, Food Safety Association of Ireland, Association of Veterinary Surgeons Practising in Northern Ireland (AVSPNI), North of Ireland Veterinary Association (NIVA), Science Foundation Ireland and Failte Ireland.

 Attendees can expect a seamless delegate experience and cost-effective, easy access to Ireland’s shores.
-Accommodation is blocked around the venue to ensure a wide variety of choice to suit all budgets; furthermore many hotels and guesthouses are within walking distance of the venue, so the costs of attending the conference in Dublin will be kept as low as possible.
+There is many accommodation options available around the venue to ensure a wide variety of choice to suit all budgets; so the costs of attending the conference in Dublin will be kept as low as possible.
 Ireland’s destination appeal has a proven track record of creating an uplift of 10% in delegate numbers; thereby ensuring the attendance is strong and guaranteeing excellent exposure for all industrial partners.

 In coming to historic Dublin you can be assured of a productive and memorable colloquium, discover Irish heritage, culture and music and, of course, experience the world renowned hospitality of Ireland.